Insight

-Our Head of Building Products, Mark Goldsmith, was invited to this year’s Glazing Summit by long term client, VEKA UK
+Our Head of Building Products was invited to this year’s Glazing Summit by long term client, VEKA UK.

-During the day, Mark, along with the whole audience, was mightily impressed by a candid discussion given on mental health within the industry.
+During the day, we were, along with the whole audience, mightily impressed by a candid discussion given on mental health within the industry.

 This was introduced by long term owner of Elmhurst Windows, Richard Abrahams, who opened the discussion by highlighting that he had suffered with mental health issues several years ago.